-Around the month end of July, you could attend accommodation infosessions organized during the welcome weeks at TUHH, which would give more insights on the current living situations in Hamburg.
+You could also attend accommodation info-sessions organized during the welcome weeks at TUHH, which would give more insights on the current living situations in Hamburg.
 Taking time to research and seek advice will enhance your chances of finding suitable accommodation as a new student in Hamburg.

-"Finding accommodation in Hamburg is hard but not impossible" These are the categories of places you can live:
+"Finding accommodation in Hamburg is hard but not impossible"

+These are the categories of places you can live: